 '''

 usage: ksconf rest-export [-h] [--output FILE] [--disable-auth-output]

 [--pretty-print] [-u | -D] [--url URL] [--app APP]

 [--user USER] [--owner OWNER] [--conf TYPE]

 [--extra-args EXTRA_ARGS]

 CONF [CONF ...]

 Build an executable script of the stanzas in a configuration file that can be

-\rightarrow later applied to
+\rightarrowlater applied to

 a running Splunk instance via the Splunkd REST endpoint.

 This can be helpful when pushing complex props and transforms to an instance where.

-→you only have
+\rightarrow you only have

 UI access and can't directly publish an app.

 positional arguments:

 CONF

 Configuration file(s) to export settings from.

 optional arguments:

 -h, --help

 show this help message and exit

 --output FILE, -t FILE

 Save the shell script output to this file.
 If not

 provided, the output is written to standard output.

 -u, --update

 Assume that the REST entities already exist.
 By

 default, output assumes stanzas are being created.

 -D, --delete

 Remove existing REST entities.
 This is a destructive

 operation.
 In this mode, stanza attributes are

 unnecessary and ignored.
 NOTE: This works for 'local'

 entities only; the default folder cannot be updated.

 --url URL

 URL of Splunkd.
 Default: https://localhost:8089

 --app APP

 Set the namespace (app name) for the endpoint

+--user USER

 Deprecated.
 Use --owner instead.

---user USER

 --owner OWNER

 Set the object owner.
 Typically, the default of

 'nobody' is ideal if you want to share the

 configurations at the app-level.

 --conf TYPE

 Explicitly set the configuration file type.
 By

 default, this is derived from CONF, but sometimes it's

 helpful to set this explicitly.
 Can be any valid

 Splunk conf file type.
 Examples include: 'app',

-(continues on next page)
+'props', 'tags', 'savedsearches', etc.

+--extra-args EXTRA_ARGS

+Extra arguments to pass to all CURL commands.
+Quote

+arguments on the command line to prevent confusion

+between arguments to ksconf vs curl.

+Output Control:

+--disable-auth-output

+Turn off sample login curl commands from the output.

+--pretty-print, -p

+Enable pretty-printing.
+Make shell output a bit more

+readable by splitting entries across lines.

 '''